-This report examined the current risks associated with hurricanes and severe coastal storms for the Town of Surf City, North Carolina and identified a plan that would reduce these risks for a 50-year period.
-This plan was evaluated using engineering, economic, environmental, and social criteria, existing laws, policy, and guidance, and the interests of the NFS and public.
-The conclusions of this study are as follows:
+This report examined the current risks associated with hurricanes and severe coastal storms for the Town of Surf City, North Carolina and identified a plan that will reduce these risks for a 50-year period.
+It was evaluated using engineering, economic, environmental, and social criteria, existing laws, policy, and guidance, and the interests of the NFS and public.